FACTBOX-Airlines suspend China flights over coronavirus

 SAS offers 12 regular weekly connections from and to Shanghai and Beijing.
 TURKISH AIRLINES

 Turkey's flag carrier said on Jan.
 30 it would decrease frequency on scheduled flights to Beijing, Guangzhou, Shanghai and Xian between Feb.
-5 to Feb.
+5 and Feb.
 29. UNITED AIRLINES

 Chicago-based United said it would implement a second phase of flight cancellations between its hub cities in the United States and Beijing, Hong Kong and Shanghai, resulting in 332 additional roundtrips being called off through March 28.
 The cancellations will reduce the carrier's daily departures for mainland China and Hong Kong to four daily departures from 12.